-The Chinese Historical and Cultural Project presents the Heinlen Awards annually to individuals outside the Chinese-American community who worked with CHCP and serve as “bridges between peoples.”
+The Chinese Historical and Cultural Project presents the Heinlen Awards to individuals outside the Chinese-American community who work with CHCP and serve as “bridges between peoples.”
 The award commemorates John Heinlen, a local businessman who stood fast against public opinion and helped the Chinese rebuild after a disastrous fire destroyed San Jose Chinatown in 1887.
-This new Chinatown became known fondly as Heinlenville.
+This last San Jose Chinatown became known fondly as Heinlenville.

-1997 Heinlen Award: 1997 Staff of San Jose Historical Museum (now History San Jose)
+1997 Heinlen Award: 1997 Staff of San Jose Historical Museum, City of San Jose (now History San Jose)

 Mignon Gibson, Director

 Monte Duran, Events Coordinator